Japan 2024. Auto Market Down 16.1% In Q1 With Daihatsu Falling 80.4%

 Medium-Term Market Trend

 With the global pandemic in 2020 the entire world economy slowed down drastically, stores and manufactures closing down and most economies taking a beating.
-The Japanese auto market was no exception falling 12.5% and bringing sales to the mid 4 million range.
+The Japanese auto market was no exception falling 11.1% and bringing sales below the 4 million mark.
 Although the Japanese market did drop compared to other economies it stood its ground relatively well.

-In the last few years the Japanese auto market hasn’t recovered from the fall in 2020.
+In the last few years the Japanese auto market hasn’t completely recovered from the fall in 2020, with yearly sales not surpassing the 4 million.
 External factors are to blame for this fall in demand for automotives: firstly the lack of raw materials has lead car manufacturers to raise prices and waiting times for cars; another reason is that more and more manufacturers are pushing towards electric that on average costs much more than a diesel or petrol car.
 This being said despite the terrible performance in 2022, the Japanese market still maintains one of the largest auto markets in the world.

 Tables with sales figures